Saudi Vision 2030: Supervision

-The plan is supervised by Crown Prince Mohammad bin Salman.
+The plan is supervised by Crown Prince and Prime Minister Mohammad bin Salman.
 Overall, Vision 2030's directions and decision-making roles lie within a Council of Ministers and a Council of Economic and Development Affairs (CEDA).
 CEDA's director, as well as the managers of the first 12 Vision Realization Programs, ensure proper adherence to the plan on the five-year level.
 Annually, each entity concerned is individually responsible for its budget and objectives.

 Government entities reorganization

-To achieve the strategic objectives of Vision 2030, new government entities were created and existing entities were reorganized and/or merged.
+To achieve the strategic objectives of Vision 2030, new government entities were created, and existing entities were reorganized and/or merged.